Fort Worden is one of Washington State's most beloved parks, and spectacular places to visit.

-Visit the Commanding Officers' Quarters Museum (Pershing Avenue) at the head of Officer's Row on the Parade Grounds.
-Wander through three levels of the house with twelve different furnished rooms, and experience what life was like for an officer and their family in the 19th century.
-The water views from the east-facing rooms and porch are incredible.
+Visit the Commanding Officers' Quarters Museum at the head of Officer's Row on Pershing Avenue.
+The Commanding Officer was the highest ranking individual at Fort Worden, and so it's not surprising he had the nicest digs!
+Wander through three levels of the house with twelve different furnished rooms, and experience what home life was like for the Commanding Officer's family in the 19th century.
+The water views from the east-facing rooms and porch are incredible!!

 Check hours and admission here.

 Commanding Officers' Quarters Museum at Fort Worden.